 I am so grateful for the perspective that I gained after becoming a mom in 2010.
 My daughter has been my greatest teacher in life and takes part in my creating quite often.
 As I set out trying to teach my daughter about sharing kindness with the world, appreciating art and creating with what is around you, I realized that many of these teaching opportunities were the best part of our day.
 I have enjoyed incorporating more of them into our lives and now dedicate much of my life to creating and connecting with others through art.

-Most recently, I have started work as a Surface Pattern Designer, have connected with the community to create a large mural showcasing students collaborative art at Vestal Elementary, painted a piano for Piano.
+Most recently, I have started getting into ceramics and working on new products with my patterns.
+This spring I will be working on a mural for Bridger School.
+In the past I have connected with the community to create a large mural showcasing students collaborative art at Vestal Elementary, painted a piano for Piano.
 Push.
-Play that previously lived at Portland Children's Museum, created art at the Portland Art Museum's Monster Drawing Rally to support youth art programs at the museum, taught after art classes thru IRCO at Vestal Elementary.
+Play that previously lived at Portland Children's Museum, created art at the Portland Art Museum's Monster Drawing Rally to support youth art programs, and taught after art classes thru IRCO at Vestal Elementary.

 I chose to name this camp Hummingbird Art Camp because the hummingbird holds a special place in my heart.
 These little wonders are frequent visitors around our gardens and front porch throughout the year, as well as an animal that often makes an appearance in my dreams when I'm going thru big creative leaps as an artist.
 This tiny, beautiful bird's wings create the infinity symbol in flight and they are the only bird that can fly backwards, forward, & from side to side.
 The hummingbird, to me, serves as a reminder to live a life full of joy, love, and playfulness believing in the magic that anything is possible.